djensenius/2024-react-alicante/README.md

         Some people who experience motor control issues such as hand tremors may have a very difficult time scrolling past interactive items that feature zero spacing.
 </details>

 ## Good news

 Accessibility can never be perfect, but by thinking inclusively from planning, through prototyping to coding, you can reduce the time you spend on coding to minutes.
 It's never been easier before.
 [This guide is awesome if you want to continue learning](https://www.accessibility-developer-guide.com/introduction/), or [you can ask Copilot](https://github.blog/developer-skills/github/prompting-github-copilot-chat-to-become-your-personal-ai-assistant-for-accessibility/) to be your personal a11y assistant.
+Also [design principles](https://inclusivedesignprinciples.info/) can be really helpful to collab in the team.

 And remember: